bakhtin/iroha-sandbox/iroha-transfer-asset/step2.md

-The code snippet below creates a connection object, configures private key of user Alice and sets up helper methods to allow tracing of each stage the transaction passes in Iroha.
-The snippet can be directly copied to a text editor right next to it.
-It is automatically saved and can be modified if you feel it.
+The code snippet below:
+* creates a connection object
+* configures private key of user Alice, so Alice could confirm transactions
+* sets up helper methods to allow tracing of each stage the transaction passes in Iroha - that way you will see the logs of what is going on in the system.

+You can directly copy the snippet into a text editor right next to it or modify it if you feel like it.
+It is automatically saved.

 <pre class="file" data-filename="client.py" data-target="replace">
 #!/usr/bin/env python3.7